hlowso/tinyURL/README.md

 # tinyURL
-An little url shortner by Harry Lowson
+A little url shortner by Harry Lowson